How Far Can A Hawk See A Mouse?

 How Far Can A Hawk See A Mouse?
 (Explained)

-We all are certain about a Hawk.
-It is a famous bird, known for its eyesight.
+We all are sure about a Hawk.
+It is a famous bird known for its eyesight.
 A hawk is also known as an excellent predator as it can see its prey from afar.
 And it is also true that a hawk will attack a mouse whenever it sees it.

 Also, we know that a hawk can see a mouse from 100 feet up easily.
-But this is not where the concept ends.
+But this is different from where the concept ends.
 We have a lot more to discuss.

 Hawks See Mice From Far Distance;

 When a hawk flies in the sky, it can see its prey from there.
-In fact, it can see a mouse from 100 feet up and dive at 120 mph to catch the mouse.
+It can see a mouse from 100 feet up and dive at 120 mph to catch the mouse.

 Why Hawks Hunt Mice?

-It is not like hawks look for mice to hunt.
+It is different from hawks looking for mice to hunt.
 They eat whatever they find near them.
-They especially attack small species that have meat and little resisting power.
+They mainly attack small species that have meat and little resisting power.
 A mouse is one of them.
-In fact, mice are the staple food for hawks.
+Mice are the staple food for hawks.

 The Vision of Hawks;

 The vision of hawks can be compared to binocular vision.
 Their eyes are always active and work together to see their prey from a far distance.
-Alongside, their focusing ability is better than any living being.
+Their ability to focus is better than that of any living being.

 How Better Is A Hawk’s Eyesight?